Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

 Proprietary packages
 --------------------
-For the most part we relied on open source packages to create the hawea model, but we did use some proprietary in house packages.
+For the most part we relied on open source packages to create the Hawea model, but we did use some proprietary in house packages.
 These packages are not included in this repository, but we have included dummy packages that contain the same structure as the original packages and replicates some of the functionality.
-These dummy packages are located in the `dummy_packages
+These dummy packages are located in the `dummy_packages #todo finish sentence?

-Additionally, to ensure future use of this model we have included outputs of the data which necessitated teh use of the proprietary packages.
+Additionally, to ensure future use of this model we have included outputs of the data which necessitated the use of the proprietary packages.
 These outputs are located in the `processed_input_data` folders.
 The functions that use these packages to develop the outputs tend to follow are "recalc" structure, that is: ::

         def get_data(*args, **kwargs, recalc=False):
             save_path = processed_data_dir.joinpath('data.csv') # path in the processed data folder where the outputs are saved if save_path.exists() and not recalc:
                 # read the data from the saved path and return it
-                # sometimes addtional processing (e.g. other args) is done after loading the data
+                # sometimes additional processing (e.g. other args) is done after loading the data
                 return pd.read_csv(save_path)
             else:
                 # the process by which the data was generated